SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 (such as ``CompassPoint`` and ``Planet``) should start with a capital letter.
-Give enumeration types singular rather than plural names, so that they read as a sentence when assigning a named value of that type.
+Give enumeration types singular rather than plural names, so that they read as self-evident:

 .. testcode:: enums